opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 The observer supports the use of two specifications: Datastore API and Async API.
 For Datastore API the schema format supported is JSON, while for Async API is AVRO.

+Given a descriptor, the following elements are created in Blindata:

+- Systems
+- Physical Entities
+- Physical Fields

+This mapping ensures that all data structures and their components are accurately represented and can be monitored or managed within Blindata, providing a seamless integration between the descriptor and the Blindata environment.

 ### Systems

 The 'platform' field within the 'promises' field of the port in the descriptor is used to extract the name and system